-^{} Bermuda College offers a BBA with Mount Saint Vincent University which can be completed entirely in Bermuda.
-Contact the Division of Business Administration for details.
+Bermuda College offers a BBA with Mount Saint Vincent University which can be completed entirely in Bermuda.
+Contact the Dr. Ameena Ahad, Programme Coordinator, External Programmes at aahad@college.bm or telephone 441-239-4041 for details.

 ASSOCIATE IN ART AND DESIGN - AD-ARDGN